74% of CCAC students selected CCAC as their college of first choice1.

 CCAC returns $6.67 for every dollar Allegheny County invests in the college4.

-Individuals with disabilities who are requesting accommodations should contact the Supportive Services for Students with Disabilities office at 412.469.6215.
-This publication is available in alternate formats; contact 412.469.6215.
+Individuals with disabilities who are requesting accommodations should contact the Supportive Services for Students with Disabilities office at the campus that they will be attending.
+This publication is available in alternate formats.
+Questions may be addressed to the ADA/504 Coordinator (see contact information above).

-2 Savings calculated on in-district tuition and fees for attending full-time for one year.
-Comparisons against Allegheny County colleges and universities, 2011–12 academic year.
+3 Calculated from in-district tuition and fees for attending full-time for one year.
+Compared with regional colleges and universities, 2012–13 academic year.